alf-p-steinbach/C--20-Coroutines/README.md

 84
 ```

 The earlier producer code snippet’s `do_something_with`-call is here replaced with a `co_yield` expression that transfers control back to `main`.
 As mentioned it wouldn't work to define a subroutine `do_something_with` that issued the `co_yield`.
-Because then, lacking that keyword, `numbers` would no longer be coroutine but just an ordinary subroutine.
+Because then, lacking that keyword, `numbers` would no longer be coroutine but just an ordinary subroutine, and `do_something_with` would then become a coroutine where each apparent call from `numbers` would just create and discard a coroutine instance.

 There is no corresponding `co_yield` in `main` or in the code called by `main`, because with C++ stackless coroutines it’s only in a very abstract sense that `main` is a coroutine here.
 To (repeatedly) transfer control to the corutine, `main` instead indirectly calls *h*`.resume()` where *h* is a handle of the coroutine instance.
 These indirect calls happen through the iterator operations in the range based `for` loop, with the iterators produced by the `numbers(7)` result.